Weight, health and happiness: striking the right balance

 As long as our heads remain firmly attached to our bodies, a healthy body and a healthy mind are really the same thing.
 Stressful interactions with food can damage our health as much as eating foods we know will make us feel lousy.

 2. Does weight loss automatically mean better health?

 It’s impossible to ignore the countless weight loss messages we’re exposed to online, on TV, at the doctor’s office, and on magazine covers we scan in the grocery store check-out line.
 Clearly, as a society we place a high priority on being slim.
 But losing weight may not always lead to better health.

-If you’re at or near normal weight and in good health, dropping a few pounds or kilos may not necessarily improve your health.
-What’s more, even if you’re overweight or obese, some evidence suggest losing weight may not automatically make you healthier or increase your lifespan.
-Although it certainly can, individual variations exist based on your overall health status and how you lose weight.3
+If you’re at or near normal weight and in good health, dropping a few pounds or kilos is unlikely to improve your health.
+What’s more, even if you’re overweight or obese, some evidence suggests losing weight may not automatically make you healthier or help you live longer.
+The results may depend on your overall health status and how you lose weight.3

 There are healthy and less-than-healthy ways to lose weight.
 Unfortunately, some methods that produce rapid initial results can often be counterproductive for both health and weight long term.
 These include:

 - Liquid diets or long-term fasts5